 Projects are the means through which various goals are completed.
 In one way or another, we all engage in projects from time to time.
-Some projects are big and highly expensive such as constructing an Olympic stadium or as simple as repainting your child's playroom.
+Some projects are big and highly expensive (such as constructing the Olympic stadium) or small and simple (such as repainting your child's playroom).

 What Is It Like To Be a Project Manager?

 Every project, regardless of size, requires a person to coordinate available resources and talents towards a common goal.
 This person is effectively the project manager.
-As a career, a project manager is a person who can clearly communicate ideas and instructions, manages people and resources and also motivates those under them to achieve a common objective.
-This common objective can take many different forms depending on the industry.
+An effective project manager can clearly communicate ideas and instructions, manage people and resources and also motivate those under them to achieve a common objective.
+This common objective can take many different forms, depending on the industry.

 As a project manager, you are tasked with the unique role of planning, developing, measuring and completing projects for different organizations.
 You are the bridge between the executive management and the actual teams on the ground that undertake the various tasks within the project.

 The project manager generally takes responsibility for every task completed within the project and therefore closely monitors all phases of the project to ensure that they are completed to the desired standards.
 A project manager typically performs the following duties, among others:

 - Developing budgets and allocating resources to different parts of the project

 - Hiring and training new members on the project and its objectives